With new startups sprouting up faster than you can say unicorn, there is an enormous demand for tech talent.

 And it doesn’t have to be complicated.
 Here’s an easier option to search for such talent instead of learning Boolean strings.

 Given the technical nature of their jobs, tech people will often come across issues that they might need help with.
 Often the quickest way is to look for answers online and especially in niche forums for people like them.

 For example, here’s a Python forum with 6,439 members.
 And they even have a job thread for members to share more about employment opportunities.

 This is just one of the many language specific forums out there on the Internet.

 This is where computer programmers come together to pit their coding skills against each other.
 The winner of each round progress to the next where they have to take on an even more difficult challenge.
 Ultimately a final winner will be left standing and offered a contract with the sponsoring company.

 Such concept gains very high popularity amongst the tech community and allow employers to focus on the skill sets more than unnecessary biased.

 There are many tech recruitment platforms to look at and quickly implement such games.

 Originally published on Recruitment Juice Blog

 Question: Any other effective ways to hire tech talents?
-You can leave a comment by clicking here.
+You can leave a comment below.